ObjectModules/deploy/Mapping.md

 `Let them find their way to help you get what you want.`

 ##What we offer
-Here we are going to do the same way when you go a doctor.
+Here we are going to do the same way when you go to a doctor.
 We have to sorted out all information in related to all kind of the food to become a library.
 We will also need to examine all of your data.
 Hopefully then you can follow the method on getting your best food.

 Getting the library of the food is one process.
 Getting the data of your self is also another process.
 Both are different.